InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Introduction

 \section{Introduction}

-Large language models (LLMs) demonstrate the generalization capability of solving various tasks expressed in natural language without requiring any explicit training on the corresponding task~\cite{brown2020gpt3,smith2022megatron,rae2022scaling,thoppilan2022lamda,chowdhery2022palm,scao2022bloom,zeng2022glm130b}.
-This generalization capability is highly correlated with the scale of natural language data used during pre-training and the number of parameters of the models~\cite{kaplan2020scaling,hoffmann2022training}.
-Furthermore, various tuning methods, such as instruction-tuning~\cite{sanh2022t0,wei2022flan,chung2022flan-t5,muennighoff2022crosslingual} and reinforcement-learning with human feedback~\cite{christiano2017deep,ouyang2022instructgpt}, improve these task generalization capability even further.
-Despite this, LLMs often lack the generalization ability across different languages, leading to performance disparity across different languages~\cite{xue2021mt5,scao2022bloom,chowdhery2022palm}.
-Moreover, these models only cover a limited number of languages, mostly on Indo-European language family as shown in Figure~\ref{fig:intro}.
-For instance, BLOOM~\cite{scao2022bloom}, the largest community-driven open-source multilingual pre-trained LLM, only covers 46 languages during pre-training excluding some high-resource with hundreds of millions of speakers, such as German, Japanese, Korean, and Russian, as well as many more low-resource languages with millions or even tenth-millions of speakers, such as Bulgarian, Hungarian, Serbian, Finnish, Amharic, Kurdish, Sinhala, Lao, Javanese, Sundanese, etc.
+Instruction-tuned Large language models (LLMs) have demonstrated their generalization capability of solving various tasks expressed in natural language without requiring any explicit training on the corresponding task~\cite{brown2020gpt3,smith2022megatron,rae2022scaling,thoppilan2022lamda,chowdhery2022palm,scao2022bloom,zeng2022glm130b}.
+This generalization capability is further improved with various tuning methods, such as instruction tuning~\cite{sanh2022t0,wei2022flan,chung2022flan-t5,muennighoff2022crosslingual}.
+However, LLMs and their instruction-tuned variants face difficulties in generalizing across various languages, leading to a disparity in performances\cite{xue2021mt5,gehrmann-etal-2022-gemv2, scao2022bloom,chowdhery2022palm,yong2023prompting,zhang2023multilingual,asai2023buffet,kabra-etal-2023-multi}.
+Moreover, these models have limited language coverage, mostly in the Indo-European language family as indicated in Figure~\ref{fig:intro}.
+For instance, BLOOM~\cite{scao2022bloom} and BLOOMZ~\cite{muennighoff2022crosslingual}, the largest community-driven open-source multilingual pre-trained LLM, only covers 46 languages during pre-training, excluding some high-resource languages with hundreds of millions of speakers, such as German, Japanese, Korean, and Russian, as well as many more low-resource languages with millions of speakers, such as Serbian, Finnish, Amharic, Sinhala, Lao, Javanese, Sundanese, etc.